 Let’s approach the question, “Why is content important?” from an SEO perspective first.

 With carefully researched, crafted, and search-engine-optimized content, your content pieces have a higher tendency to rank on the search engine results pages (SERPs).

 As your pages rank, your marketing campaigns will yield these meaningful results:

-Now imagine sleeping sound at night, waking up in the morning, and seeing thousands of site visitors (from search engines) landing on your site and buying your products without you spending a single cent on paid ads.
+Now imagine sleeping soundly at night, waking up in the morning, and seeing thousands of visitors (from search engines) landing on your site and buying your products without you spending a single cent on paid ads.

-If not from an SEO standpoint, here are other ways to get value from your content.
+If not from an SEO standpoint, here are other ways to see the value of content:

 - Cut costs.
-Create an FAQs page for your customers so you can address their concerns without hiring hundreds of customer support agents.
+Create an FAQ page for your customers so you can address their concerns without hiring hundreds of customer support agents.

 - Build meaningful relationships with your audience.
 Send email newsletters containing tips and strategies that address their most glaring problems.
-This increase their level of trust in your company.
+This increases their level of trust in your company.

 - Improve your conversion rates.
 By incorporating copywriting principles, your content’s ability to influence readers to take action on your offers drastically increases.

-A solid content strategy helps you make money in two ways:
+A solid content strategy is a great marketing investment.
+Why?
+Well, it helps you make money in two ways: